arnemertz/presentations/README.md

 # Presentations

-## Phantastic Code Smells and Where to Find Them
+## Identifying Common Code Smells
-I talk about what code smells are and eight of the most common language agnostic and language specific code smells.
+I talk about what code smells are and show eight of the most common language agnostic and C++ specific code smells, as well as how to fix them.
 Each smell is shown using examples from open source code bases.
-[Slides](./PhantasticCodeSmells/PhantasticCodeSmells.pdf)
+[Slides](./IdentifyingCommonCodeSmells/IdentifyingCommonCodeSmells.pdf)

-The talk was held at the [MeetingC++](meetingcpp.com) conference on November 15th 2019 in Berlin, Germany.
+The talk was held on several occasions:

+* At the [MeetingC++](meetingcpp.com) conference on November 15th 2019 in Berlin, Germany (different title, [video](https://www.youtube.com/watch?v=4Z3K8Xnw6WQ))
+* At the [C++ On Sea](cpponsea.uk) conference on July 6th 2022 in Folkestone, UK.

 ## Bringing Clean Code to Large Scale Legacy C++ Applications
 A talk about the experiences I gathered in several large and old enterprise C++ code bases.